 But not everyone is a “casual” email user.
 Some of us receive dozens of messages a day and manage a growing archive of thousands.
 Does that sound like you?
 Most pack-in email tools aren’t up to sorting through that kind of volume.

-In this article, we’ll introduce you to six alternatives to Windows Mail.
+In this article, we’ll introduce you to several alternatives to Windows Mail.
 They offer vastly different approaches to solving the email problem—and one of them might be perfect for you.

 Let’s start by looking at Windows Mail.
 What can it do well, and where does it fall down?